shivangi-jain-08/code-a-haunt/README.md

-# 🧠 Aura AI - AI that understands your emotional aura.
+# 🧠 MindMate AI - AI that understands your emotional state.

 ## 🚀 Overview
 Access to mental health support is often hindered by barriers like cost, stigma, and availability.
 Traditional virtual therapy lacks immersion and personalized interaction.
 This project aims to create a **scalable, accessible, and engaging AI-powered virtual mental health consultant** that provides **private, empathetic, and real-time support**.